stimulusreflex/stimulus_reflex/docs/patterns.md

 ### Spinners for long-running actions

-You can use `beforeReflex` and `afterReflex` to create UI "spinners" for anything that might take more than a heartbeat to complete.
-In addition to providing helpful visual feedback, research has demonstrated that acknowledging a slight delay will result in the user **perceiving** the delay as being shorter than they would if you did not acknowledge the delay.
+You can use `beforeReflex` and `afterReflex` to create UI spinners for anything that might take more than a heartbeat to complete.
+In addition to providing helpful visual feedback, research has demonstrated that acknowledging a slight delay will result in the user _perceiving_ the delay as being shorter than they would if you did not acknowledge the delay.
 This is likely because we've been trained by good UI design to understand that this convention means we're waiting on the system.
 A sluggish UI otherwise forces people to wonder if they have done something wrong, and you don't want that.

 {% tabs %}
 {% tab title="application\_controller.js" %}